openjournals/inara/example/paper.md

 ### Mathematical Formulæ

-Equations and other math content has is marked by dollar signs (`$`).
-A single dollar sign should be used for math that will appear directly within the text, and `$$` should be used when the formula is to be presented in "display" style, i.e., centered and on a separate line.
+Mark equations and other math content with dollar signs (`$`).
+Use a single dollar sign (`$`) for math that will appear directly within the text.
+Use two dollar signs (`$$`) when the formula is to be presented centered and on a separate line, in "display" style.
 The formula itself must be given using TeX syntax.

 To give some examples: When discussing a variable $x$ or a short formula like $\sin \frac{\pi}{2}$, we would write `$x$` and `$\sin